Meet the Maker

 August 31, 2021

 Rarely do we come across a winemaker whose very first memories are of grapevines and Zinfandel.
 Janell Dusi is one of those winemakers.

 Her story begins in the early 1900s when Janell’s great-grandparents were drawn from Northern Italy to a quiet little town in California called Paso Robles.
 At the time, Paso Robles was a quiet farming town with just a few grapevines — and the Dusis wanted in.
 They bought land in 1925, covered it in Zinfandel, and committed their livelihood to the craft of growing and selling grapes.

-A lot has changed since then; Paso Robles is a thriving wine region, Zinfandel is its claim to fame, and the Dusi name carries some serious weight.
+A lot has changed since then; Paso Robles is a thriving wine region (peep our Paso Robles guide), Zinfandel is its claim to fame, and the Dusi name carries some serious weight.
 As we drove down the dirt road to meet Janell for the first time, the family history and charm remain palpable; 4 generations of Dusis working the land, pouring wine, and delighting in a slice of life rooted in tradition.
 We knew immediately that this was a special family, and a simple taste of their Zinfandel sealed the deal.

 When we asked her to partner, Janell says she didn’t hesitate.

 “You are young women with an amazing idea and just freaking ran with it; that’s what I did, too.”

 Here’s the story of how Janell Dusi stayed true to her roots while giving the Dusi name a new meaning.

 Janell’s journey to wine